arangodb/docs/3.10/monitoring-dc2dc.md

 Both endpoints include help information per metrics.

+{% hint 'info' %}
-Note: Both endpoints require authentication.
+Both endpoints require authentication.
 Besides the usual authentication methods these endpoints are also accessible using a special bearer token specified using the `--monitoring.token` command line option.
+{% endhint %}

 The Prometheus output (`/metrics`) looks like this: